bigyihsuan/Game-Mod-Q4/README.md

 * Desktop shortcut: located in the root of the repo.
 * README: right here.
 * Main menu: red, and "Guns Shoot People"
-* HUD: Scrap counter
+* HUD: (non-functional, but there) Scrap counter
-* Help: If no objectives, check tab menu.
+* Help: If no objectives, check tab menu. (doesn't show if objectives are present)

+# Known Bugs
+* Blaster sometimes doesn't spawn the unit.
+* Some strings show their key rather than their value. (unknown why)